What is Interlibrary Loan?

 In most cases, Interlibrary Loan is free to you.
 The University Libraries pay for shipping, handling, and some copyright fees.
 Interlibrary Loan absorbs copyright charges for applicable requests up to a maximum of $100.00 per person per calendar year.
 If you exceed your copyright maximum, you will have to pay copyright charges.

 Also, some libraries may charge you a lending fee.
 If any charges are associated with your request, Interlibrary Loan Services staff will notify you and order it only with your permission.
-If you are willing to pay for the item, we will bill you via the Bursar’s Office.
+If you are willing to pay for the item, we will bill you via the Bursar’s Office, a departmental account or a grant account.

 How long will it take me to receive my Interlibrary Loan Request?